 Research Intern - Microsoft Research - Summer 2018

 Three month internship at Microsoft Research in Cambridge, working with a small team to develop near-eye holographic display technologies.

 Intern - Cydar - Summer 2017

-Two month internship working as part of the team at Cydar in Cambridge, helping to develop imaging technologies for surgeons to use in the OR.
+Two month internship working at Cydar in Cambridge, helping to develop imaging technologies for surgeons to use in the OR.

 Intern - Jagex Game Studios - Summer 2016

-Three month internship as part of a small team, focussed on projects involving the prototyping and development of potential future business opportunities for Jagex.
+Three month internship within the web team at Jagex, focussed on projects involving the prototyping and development of potential future business opportunities.